ebmscruff/pyDebtCalc/README.md

     * Name , Balance , APR , Payment

-Update this file with your debts (and remove the example cards) and capture the the values of the following fields:
+Update this file with your debts (and remove the example cards), *run the program once* and capture the the values of the following fields:

     * Debt in this configuration
     * Amount paid in this configuration